 An agent is a computation entity that executes in its own thread.
 This provides the agent with the properties of being active and autonomous.
-The behavior of a reactive agent consists of two parts: a control behavior which defines how the agent makes decisions to act, depending on its internal state and the state of its environment; several elemental behaviors that represent the different actions the agent knows to do.
+The behavior of a reactive agent consists of two parts: a control behavior which defines how the agent makes decisions to act, depending on its internal state and the state of its environment; several elementary behaviors that represent the actions the agent knows how to do.
 Figure 1 shows an abstract of the BasicCommunicatingAgent class, the base class in our context, used to implement reactive agents.
 The control behavior of the agent is defined by the live method.
 It implements a loop that is executed while the agent is alive.
 Each iteration of this control loop calls the step method.
 This method implements the decision mechanism that enables the agent to choose, step by step, the action it executes.
 A control behavior represents the existence of the agent and is executed in a separate thread, provided by the execution platform as an instance of the AgentEngine class.
-This enables the execution of the agents on top of different platforms, which can adapt their specific execution model to the management of an agent as an AgentEngine subclass.
+This enables agents to execute on top of different platforms, which can adapt their specific execution model to the management of an agent as an AgentEngine subclass.
 The other behaviors of the agents are represented as methods of the agent class.
 Some of these behaviors are executed upon the reception of a request from another agent.
 These behaviors are called services.
 Agents interact by exchanging asynchronous messages.
 Each agent holds a message box and a communication interface respectively to send and receive messages (cf. the MessageBox and CommunicationComponent classes on Fig. 1).
 The communication interface is provided by the execution platform and is responsible for the delivery of the messages.
-As described above, specific asynchronous messaging mechanisms can be adapted to the agent model as a Communication-Component subclass.
-Each agent bears a unique identifier.
-These identifiers are used as logical references to agents, for instance as senders or recipients of messages.
+As described above for the AgentEngine subclass, specific asynchronous messaging mechanisms can be adapted to the agent model as a CommunicationComponent subclass.
+Each agent bears a unique identifier used as a logical reference, to designate messages senders or recipients.
 The execution platform uses name directories to convert these abstract agent identifiers to effective references, in order to deliver the messages to the agents.
 A specific semantics is associated to messages in order to set up a request / response interaction protocol between agents.
-This protocol describes peer-to-peer collaborations in which a client agent asks a server agent for a service thanks to a request message.
-Conforming to a contract-based approach of software development, whenever a server agent accepts a request, it commits to send back a result, either standard or exceptional, to the client agent in a response message.
+This protocol describes peer-to-peer collaborations in which a client agent asks a server agent for a service via a request message.
+Conforming to a contractbased approach of software, whenever a server agent accepts a request, it commits to send back a result, either standard or exceptional, to the client agent via a response message.
 Response messages are correlated with request messages.
-When no response is received within a time defined by the client agent, a timeout exception is signaled.
+When no response is received for a period of time defined by the client agent, a timeout exception is signaled.
 As an illustration (cf. Fig. 2), we use the canonical Travel Agency example in which a Client can send to a Broker a reservation message in order to request a bid for a travel.
 The contacted broker sends in turn a bid request to several travel providers and collects their responses.
 Then, the Broker selects the best offer and requests the Client and the selected Provider to contract.